 Dizziness (and sometimes fainting) caused by a drop in blood pressure may occur with Seroquel, especially when you first start taking Seroquel or the dose is increased.
 Seroquel may impair judgment, thinking, or motor skills.
 You should be careful when operating machinery, including automobiles, until you know how Seroquel affects you.
 It is important to avoid overheating and dehydration while taking Seroquel, because Seroquel use may make it harder to lower your body temperature.

 Seroquel - Getting Legal Help

 If you or a loved one have experienced any dangerous symptoms or unusual medical conditions while taking Seroquel, you should first contact your doctor or other healthcare professional.
-You may also wish to meet with an experienced attorney to discuss your options and to protect your right to a legal remedy for any injuries caused by Seroquel use.
+It's also in your best interests to consult with a medical malpractice or product liability attorney to learn more about your legal options.